How Often Does Drug-Induced Psychosis Occur?

 - Distorted sense of time and space

-Opioid drugs are not included as they are not thought to produce psychotic symptoms.
 Any time a person’s view of reality is altered by drugs, it may be drug-induced psychosis.
 Psychotic symptoms may interfere with the completion of everyday tasks and make daily life difficult.
-The Journal of Neuroimmune Pharmacology reports on a study of individuals that were seen in an emergency department for psychotic symptoms and who had used substances in the 30 days prior.
-They noted that 44 percent were diagnosed with substance-induced psychosis.
+In a study of 400 patients from 5 psychiatric emergency departments who had used substances in the previous 30 days, 44% were diagnosed with substance-induced psychosis.

-A drug overdose or drug withdrawal syndrome may include psychotic symptoms, and when this occurs, crisis intervention methods and medical detox may be necessary.
+Substance intoxication or withdrawal may bring on psychotic symptoms, and when this occurs, crisis intervention methods and medical detox may be necessary.
 Full-blown psychosis is often a medical emergency and may require hospitalization to stabilize an individual both mentally and physically in a safe and secure environment that can provide medical and mental health monitoring and care.

 Root Causes of Drug-Induced Psychosis

-When someone suffers from drug-induced psychosis, perpetuating substance abuse can have dangerous consequences, as drugs will only serve to make psychotic symptoms worse and may induce episodes of violence or self-harm.
+When someone suffers from drug-induced psychosis, continued substance abuse can have dangerous consequences, as drugs will only serve to make psychotic symptoms worse and may induce episodes of violence or self-harm.

 Getting Help and Talking to a Loved One

-If an individual is suffering from a psychotic break from reality and displays psychotic symptoms, it is time to seek immediate medical help.
-Psychosis may be a symptom of a drug overdose or a potentially life-threatening withdrawal syndrome, both of which are medical emergencies.
-Those experiencing drug-induced psychosis may be a danger to themselves or others, and crisis intervention or hospitalization may be helpful to provide initial stabilization.
-In these severe situations, medical detox is generally recommended.
+If someone you know is displaying psychotic symptoms, it is time to seek immediate medical help.
+Someone in a psychotic episode may be a danger to themselves or others, and crisis intervention or hospitalization may be helpful to provide initial stabilization.

 The best time to talk to people about their drug abuse is when they are not intoxicated and are calm and rested.
 A professional interventionist, or a medical, mental health, or substance abuse treatment professional, can help families and loved ones develop a plan for a structured intervention.